 The Garden of Discovery celebrates 75 years of scientific research at the Waite Institute through soundscapes, outdoor books and interpretive panels researched and written by cultural historian Denise Schumann.

-The newest addition to the gardens, constructed on the site of the original tennis court, is The Labyrinth created by the Curator of the Waite Arboretum Jennifer Gardner.
+The newest addition to the gardens, constructed on the site of the original tennis court, is The Labyrinth created by the then Curator of the Waite Arboretum Jennifer Gardner in 2010.

 The Outdoor Sculpture is featured throughout both the Urrbrae House Gardens and The Waite Arboretum.
 The centrepiece of the Garden of Discovery is a bronze sculpture ’Dance into the Light’ by Meliesa Judge.
 The Mallee section of the Arboretum, formerly the orchard, provides an ideal natural setting for artistic expression.
 Sculptures by Greg Johns and Silvio Apponyi in The Mallee pay special tribute to Peter Waite, a benefactor of great generosity and foresight, and also make reference to elements in the Australian landscape.
 Other works in the Arboretum of special interest include 'Floating Figure' by Greg Johns,'Waterbirds' by Meliesa Judge and 'Owl Pole' by Will Kuiper.

 Special thanks must be made to all sponsors and volunteers for their wonderful support and hard work.